pavelVPo/IBMC_LSFBD-B-CP_virtualScreening_for-complexActivity/README.md

 | caski     | 290      | 0.833032962 |
 | siha      | 1383     | 0.94261529  |
 | smo       | 1035     | 0.996136812 |

+These results testify in favour of the point of view that selection of the chemical compounds for the testing against the particular target is not a random thing.

+2.